Protecting Your Car From Theft

 Don’t leave the car running

-We get it, you’re just nipping back to your house, you forgot your coffee!
+We get it!
+You’re just nipping back to your house because you forgot your coffee!
 However, leaving your vehicle running while you nip back inside is a thief’s dream come true.

 Park in well-lit areas